 “Wait a minute,” Hank hesitates, “a body lift?
 Now I don’t want it looking like a Suzuki Samurai.”

 “I understand," Wood responds, "but I’m only talking 1 inch.
 That way if you did a 3” lift kit, we can run these stock drive shafts.
 That’s going to save you maybe $1,000.”

 The 1” body lift helps keep the center of gravity lower by keeping the frame and power train that much lower.
 However, manual transmission equipped Jeeps need to consider the feasibility due to additional modifications that will need to be made.
 That being said, a body lift will not improve frame clearance or breakover angles.

-Hank lights up, “So basically, I can take the money I would invest in a drive shaft and put it toward the tires.
-That will keep the wife happy.”
+Hank lights up, “So basically, I can take the money I would invest in a drive shaft and put it toward the tires."
+Hank smiles.
+"That'll keep the wife happy.”

 Wood confirms, “You’ll save some money on the lift, you still get the bigger tires, it will look good, and you will love the difference.”

 Meanwhile Joe Thompson expounds on his “big” perspective.
 “I think you can do a lot of things with the small lifts, it’s just that those don’t fit my personality or what I want out of a JK.
 The small lifts have a lot of advantages, you know like better gas mileage, easier to get into, but the problem with those is that, in my opinion, they’re more plain looking.
 They get more lost in the crowd.
 I like a vehicle that stands out, that’s got some personality to it.”